 For dinner I ordered the nasi goreng, which came with satay, chicken, fried rice, prawn crackers and some small sides.
 It was beautifully presented and tasted absolutely delicious.
 At around 10 EUR it was also perfectly affordable.
-I also opted for another beer – a Bali Hai – which tasted way better than the watery Bintang.
+To drink I opted for another beer – a Bali Hai – which tasted way better than the more watery Bintang.

 Service was top notch throughout the meal.
 Upon request, the friendly waiter even showed me the beautifully appointed cigar lounge, which was unfortunately officially closed for the public during my stay.
 That would have been one amazing room to sit down for a cigar and whisky!

 After dinner I decided to go for an evening swim followed by a late-night cocktail at the rooftop bar.
 I forgot exactly what the ingredients were in the inventive cocktail which I ordered, but it had some whiskey, berry juice and a cinnamon stick in it.